La Pine, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Ensure that you choose the correct type.
-A lot of adapters on sale are just plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Check that you find the necessary type.
+Most adapters currently sold are just plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most countries.

 February